tstromberg/tstromberg.github.io/content/posts/2022/openbsd-framework-laptop/index.md

 The clear hardware choice for rebellious open-source developers in 2022?
 The Framework Laptop.
 It ships with open-source firmware, is available without a closed-source operating system, and is designed to be user upgradeable.

 OpenBSD has always been a contumacious alternative, particularly on a laptop.
-That said, if you work in computer security, you owe it to yourself to try OpenBSD some time: if only to learn about the impact of a secure-by-default stance has on user behavior.
-While I expected OpenBSD to be painful on a laptop, I was comforted when I found this another blogger, Joshua Stein, who had [detailed their experience](https://jcs.org/2021/08/06/framework) (with much better photos)
+That said, if you work in computer security, you owe it to yourself to try OpenBSD some time: if only to learn the effect a secure-by-default philosophy has on user behavior.

+While I expected OpenBSD to be painful on a laptop, I was comforted when I found this another blogger, Joshua Stein, who had [detailed their experience](https://jcs.org/2021/08/06/framework) (with better photos!)

 ## Assembly